Roles, Rights & Responsibilities

 - Maintain Confidentiality

-While it is the instructor’s responsibility to ensure that the learning environment is accessible, students must request accommodations, when needed.
-Instructors will find it useful to include a statement on their syllabus which directs students with disabilities about the steps they need to take to receive classroom accommodations.
+While it is the instructor’s responsibility to ensure that the learning environment is accessible, students with disabilities must request accommodations, when needed.
+Instructors will find it useful to include a statement on their syllabus which informs students about the steps they need to take to receive classroom accommodations through Disability Resources.

 In certain situations, reasonable accommodations may require modification of standard classroom approaches.
 The following are examples of accommodations that may be necessary to ensure equal access to education: